-To sum it up, they’re proposing an initial open enrollment period for individual/family health insurance that starts in October 2013 and runs through the end of March, 2014 (a six month window in order to accommodate the large influx of initial applications), and then open enrollment periods that mirror Medicare’s: October 15th until December 7th each year.
-Beyond that window, only “qualifying event” applications would be allowed for individual health insurance policies – both on and off the exchange.
+To sum it up, they're proposing an initial open enrollment for individual health insurance plans period that starts in October 2013 and runs through the end of March, 2014 (a six month window in order to accommodate the large influx of initial applications), and then open enrollment periods that mirror Medicare's: October 15th until December 7th each year.
+Beyond that window, only "qualifying event" applications would be allowed for individual health insurance policies - both on and off the exchange.
 Qualifying events would be defined the same way they are today: things like marriage, divorce, loss of employer-sponsored health insurance, birth, adoption, etc.

 The proposal from HHS questions whether it would be better to have one uniform open enrollment period for everyone (October - December), or whether it might make more sense to go by policy years and have open enrollments spread out throughout the year based on when a policy renews (for example, our own family's health insurance policy renews in September each year, so that would mean that our open enrollment in a policy year design might be from August to October).

 What's the best way to structure open enrollment for individual health insurance plans?